What happens first

 Step 3

-It applies a lightweight smart pass for obvious urgency, timing, and repeated attempts.
+It applies a lightweight smart pass for obvious urgency, timing, and repeated attempts before assigning the final bucket.

 What the smart pass looks for